-With over 35 known species of aeonium, it’s no surprise that propagation can vary slightly.
+With over 35 known aeonium species, it’s no surprise that propagation can vary slightly.

-Here’s all you need to know for successfully cultivating both the branching and nonbranching species.
+Here’s what you need to know to successfully cultivate both the branching and nonbranching species.

 Propagating Through Division (Branching Species)

-Perhaps the easiest method of propagation, it’s only possible to take cuttings from branching species.
-This propagation method is good to learn if plants get root rot from frequent watering.
+Division is perhaps the easiest method of propagation.
+It’s only possible to take cuttings from branching species.
+This propagation method is good to learn if plants get root rot from excess water.